Extraction of mineral resources: Govt taking measures to reap maximum benefits

 “We have not really benefited from the extraction of our natural resources and it is for this reason that we need a new paradigm shift, especially in the case of our mineral wealth.
 We need to think anew as to how the country can benefit from our mineral resources,” he stated.

-He noted that “There are many mines that are operating in the country and for years they tell us they have not made any profit and so they cannot pay
+He noted that “There are many mines that are operating in the country and for years they tell us they have not made any profit and so they cannot pay to the government but they keep mining and mining,” he noted.

 The statement said Dr Bawumia indicated that a new fiscal regime similar to the one prevailing in the oil sector would soon be introduced in the mining sector.